sbourdelin/linux/Documentation/input/multi-touch-protocol.rst

     The orientation of the touching ellipse.
 The value should describe a signed quarter of a revolution clockwise around the touch center.
-The signed value range is arbitrary, but zero should be returned for an ellipse aligned with the Y axis of the surface, a negative value when the ellipse is turned to the left, and a positive value when the ellipse is turned to the right.
-When completely aligned with the X axis, the range max should be returned.
+The signed value range is arbitrary, but zero should be returned for an ellipse aligned with the Y axis of the surface (north).
+A negative value should be returned when the ellipse is turned to the left (west), with the smallest value reported when aligned with the negative X axis.
+The largest value should be returned when aligned with the positive X axis.

+    The value range should be specified as [-range_max, range_max].

     Touch ellipsis are symmetrical by default.
-For devices capable of true 360 degree orientation, the reported orientation must exceed the range max to indicate more than a quarter of a revolution.
-For an upside-down finger, range max * 2 should be returned.
+For devices capable of true 360 degree orientation, the reported orientation will exceed range_max, in order to indicate more than a quarter of a revolution.
+For an upside-down finger, +- 2 * range_max should be returned.

     Orientation can be omitted if the touch area is circular, or if the information is not available in the kernel driver.
 Partial orientation